seansor/The-Monkees/README.md

 on dictated screen sizes (dictated via media queries).
 The images and content layout change based on screen size.
 The video iframes are responsive and take up 66% of the screen width on large screen and close to 100% on mobile devices while maintaining their aspect ratio.

 The navbar collpases to a toggle icon on mobile devices.
 The dropdown background displays darker to make the nav-items stand out from the background image.

 The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 5, 6/7/8, 6/7/8plus, X; Chrome and Safari, iPad, iPadPro Samsung Galaxy, OnePlus) to ensure compatibility and responsiveness.
-During the testing I notices that on the IPad Pro the audio controls were pushed too close together and were causing a margin on the RHS of the Music Page.
-To fix this, I edited the media query so that the Top Tracks were displayed 2-across rather than 4 across on devices below a 1200px width (as was the case previously for devices below 1025px.)
+During the testing I noticed that on the IPad Pro the audio controls were pushed too close together and were causing a margin on the RHS of the Music Page.
+To fix this, I edited the media query so that the Top Tracks were displayed 2-across rather than 4-across on devices below a 1200px width (as was the case previously for devices below 1025px.)

 I also noticed during testing that when the website was deployed some of the images were not displayed even though they had been showing when run from C9.
 To fix this I had to explicitly point to the current directory by using './assets/...' rather than just '/assets/...'.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named 'index.html'.

 To run locally, you can clone this repository directly into the editor of your choice by pasting 'git clone https://github.com/seansor/The-Monkees.git' into your terminal.